-Engineering has been completed for four sites.
-NYSEG plans to receive permits from the AHJs for these 4 sites in Q4 2019.
-NYSEG anticipates receiving CD30s from the vendor for the 5th site within the next few weeks after this filing.
+Engineering has been completed for the four additional sites.
+NYSEG has received permits from the AHJs for these four sites in Q4 2019.
+NYSEG also received approval from the NYS Department of Environmental Conservation (DEC) to begin work at the additional project site in need of DEC approval.